jaseg/gerbolyze/README.rst

 ~~~~~~~~~~~~~~~~~~~

 Since gerbolyze has to composite your input gerbers with its own output, it has to fully parse and re-serialize them.
-gerbolyze uses pcb-tools_ and pcb-tools-extension_ for all its gerber parsing needs.
-Both seem well-written, but likely
+gerbolyze gerbonara_ for all its gerber parsing needs.
+Thus, gerbonara will interpret your gerbers and output will be in
-not free of bugs.
-This means that in rare cases information may get lost during this round trip.
-Thus, *always* check
+gerbonara's gerber "dialect".
+If you find a corner case where this does not work and the output looks wrong, please file
-the output files for errors before submitting them to production.
+a bug report with an example file on the gerbonara_ bug tracker. *Always* check the output files for errors before
+submitting them to production.

 Gerbolyze is provided without any warranty, but still please open an issue or `send me an email
 <mailto:gerbolyze@jaseg.de>`__ if you find any errors or inconsistencies.